Working with Children, Young People and Families FdA

 Graduates from this course are well-placed to take up a variety of careers within the industry and students can go straight into work after their foundation degree.

-With an FdA in Working with Children, Young People and Families you can start your career path towards roles such as Family Support Worker; Pastoral Support Officer and Primary and Nursery Teacher.
+With an FdA in Working with Children, Young People and Families you can start your career path towards roles such as Teaching Assistant, Early Year Educator, Family support worker; Youth worker, or Childminder.

 Excellent placement opportunities